-according to the summary judgement by Judge Chin

 - Exercise your Fair Use rights.

 - Encourage sharing.

 - Demand rights metadata.

 - Promote rights awareness.

-- Open sharing-oriented licenses on content you create.
+- Use sharing-oriented licenses on content you create.

-What can YOU do?

 So I said I had a challenge for you earlier.
 This is my TODO list for anyone working extensively with digital content.